 Projects and Organizations.
 Students are encouraged to create their own projects and connect with sponsoring organizations well in advance of the application deadline.
 The QLaw Foundation offers applicants a list of potential sponsors that have projects addressing issues relevant to LGBT rights or the rights of people with HIV/AIDS.
 These organizations are existing 501(c)(3) tax-exempt organizations or government agencies with staff attorneys who are qualified and available to supervise the student.

 Sponsoring Organizations.
-The grant committee seeks potential sponsoring organizations to list in the 2012 Grant Application.
-If you are a legal organization or part of legal organization interested in formulating a project focused on the civil rights of GLBT persons or persons with AIDS/HIV and might be interested in hosting a QLaw grantee for the summer of 2012, please contact Summer Grant Chair Dave Iseminger, at email@example.com for more details.
+The grant committee seeks potential sponsoring organizations.
+If you are a legal organization or part of legal organization interested in formulating a project focused on the civil rights of GLBT persons or persons with AIDS/HIV and might be interested in hosting a QLaw grantee, please contact Summer Grant Chair at firstname.lastname@example.org for more details.

 Volunteers.
 The QLaw Foundation encourages community members to join the grantee selection committee.
 Meetings are typically on the first Monday or Tuesday of every month, either noon telephonic meetings or evening in person meetings.
 Contact email@example.com for details.